Boris Johnson's former assistant will become UK's youngest peer next week - ExBulletin

 Boris Johnson’s former assistant will become UK’s youngest peer next week

-A former aide to Boris Johnson will become Britain’s youngest peer when she takes her seat in the House of Lords next week.
+A former assistant Boris Johnsonis to become the UK’s youngest peer when it takes place in the House of Lords next week.

 Charlotte Owen will become Baroness Owen of Alderley Edge, an affluent village in Cheshire, when she begins life’s work.

-His appointment to the upper house was one of many on the controversial resignation honors list of former prime ministers.
+His appointment to the upper house was one of many controversial ex-Prime Ministers resignation list.

 Ms Owen and Mr Johnson’s former spokesperson and tennis partner Ross Kempsell are set to become one of the UK’s youngest peers.